Windows 8 ISO file or DVD

 You will see the following message:

 4. Now, type LIST DISK command and hit Enter key to see the disk number of your USB flash drive.
 In this guide, my USB flash drive disk number is “1”.
-Check the USB size next the to status (see in the below picture) to make sure your USB disk number.
+Check the USB size next to the to status (see in the below picture) to make sure your USB disk number.

 For example, in the above snapshot, you can see 15 GB size next to my Disk 1.
 So, make sure that DISKPART has detected your USB flash drive.
 If you can’t see your USB flash drive in the list, try to reconnect the flash drive and then follow the above steps again.